Skip to main content

 Expansion timing

-2. After parsing, all string graph, node, and edge attributes are rendered again with the real { goal, inputs } context.
+3. The graph goal and node prompt attributes are rendered with the { goal, inputs } context.

 Undefined variables